j-easy/easy-props/README.md

 ```

 In this example, ADP4J will look for the property `my.message` in the resource bundle `i18n/messages.properties` in the classpath and set its value to the `message` field.
-If the specified property does not exist, ADP4J will log a message and silently leave the property unset.

-Note that this annotation is not suited to applications in which the Locale can change during the application lifetime.
+Note that this annotation is not suited to applications where the locale may change during the application lifetime.
 This is because java annotation attributes can only have constant values.

 ## Custom Annotations